adicu/adicu.github.com-dep/README.md

    post (which will be used in the URL), and type is one of the template types in the \_templates directory.
 2. Fill out your post in the newly created file.
-3. Commit and push the file.
+3. Commit and push the file to `origin/master`.

 [1]: http://jekyllrb.com/
 [2]: http://pages.github.com/